 9- A prescription issued by a Prescriber that is a compounded infusion prescription containing two (2) or more products.

 1. The prescriber should log into their AccessIndiana account at the link above.

 2. Once logged in, select "Renew" to the right of the prescriber's e-prescribing number.

 3. Complete the prompts to submit the renewal of the waiver to the Board of Pharmacy, ensuring that you provide documentation as to why you still require the waiver.

 Pharmacy Verification of Waivers

-If a pharmacist wants to verify if a practitioner has received a waiver from the Pharmacy Board, they can confirm utilizing PLA's Search & Verify Tool.
-This tool can be used to verify if the practitioner has an approved or pending application with the Board.
-A pharmacist can search using the waiver number, the practitioner's name, or the practitioner's CSR number.
+If a pharmacist wants to verify if a prescriber has received a waiver from the Pharmacy Board, they can confirm utilizing PLA's Search & Verify Tool.
+This tool can be used to verify if the prescriber has an approved or pending application with the Board.
+A pharmacist can search using the waiver number, the prescriber's name, or the prescriber's CSR number.

 A copy of the application form can be found HERE.